Dark matter from a complex scalar singlet: The role of dark CP and other discrete symmetries: Phenomenology

 \subsubsection{The quadratic model}

 In this section we focus on one of the possibilities to obtain the correct relic abundance: setting the DM candidate $\theta$ in resonance with the scalar $\rho$, which corresponds to the option 1 discussed in Sec.~\ref{subsec:Dark-matter-relic}.
 The relevant annihilation process is $\theta\theta\rightarrow ff$, where $f$ refers to some SM particle.
-This setting allows to expand the parameter space of DM masses, which are not necessarily needed to be close to the Higgs boson resonance \citep{Arina:2019tib,Azevedo:2018oxv}.
+This setting allows one to expand the parameter space of DM masses, which are not necessarily needed to be close to the Higgs boson resonance \citep{Arina:2019tib,Azevedo:2018oxv}.
 We parametrize the deviation from the resonance condition with the dimensionless mass splitting parameter

 so that $m_{\text{\ensuremath{\rho}}}=\left(\Delta+1\right)m_{\theta}$.
-In Fig.~\ref{fig:combinedplot} we depict the (logarithm of the) mixing that reproduces the correct relic abundance in Eq.~\eqref{eq:relic_abundance} as a function of the DM mass for different values of the VEV $\vs$ and the dimensionless mass splitting $\Delta$.
-For masses below $4$-$5\,\gev$ we have taken into account hadronization effects\footnote{Special attention is needed here as \texttt{micrOMEGAs} does not consider hadronization, see details in Appendix~\ref{sec:Hadronization-effects}.} and also constraints from having a light scalar mixing with the Higgs boson \citep{Winkler:2018qyg}.
-In the parameter space considered here, the only relevant constraints are the limits on the invisible Higgs decay width, and the limits on rare $B$ meson decays.
+In Fig.~\ref{fig:combinedplot} we depict the (logarithm of the) mixing that reproduces the correct relic abundance in Eq.~\eqref{eq:relic_abundance} as a function of the DM mass for different values of the dimensionless mass splitting $\Delta$ and an illustrative value $\vs=100~\gev$.
+For masses below $4$-$5\,\gev$ decays into hadrons are taken into account\footnote{Special attention is needed here as \texttt{micrOMEGAs} does not consider hadronic final states, see details in Appendix~\ref{sec:Hadronization-effects}.} and also constraints from having a light scalar mixing with the Higgs boson \citep{Winkler:2018qyg}.
+In the parameter space considered here, the most relevant constraints come from the invisible Higgs boson decays, the limits on rare $B$-meson decays, and being in thermal equilibrium with the SM particles in the Early Universe.
 The orange shaded region is excluded by the limits set on $B\rightarrow K\rho\rightarrow K\,+\text{``invisible"}$ \citep{Zyla:2020zbs}.
 In our model, $\rho$ decays into an invisible final state composed of two $\theta$, and both escape the detectors leaving no signal.
 The calculation of the decay rate $B\rightarrow K\rho$ was performed using the expressions in Ref.~\citep{Winkler:2018qyg}.
 The other relevant constraint is set by the invisible Higgs decay, shown as the blue shaded region.

-The features of the plot can be understood from Fig.~4 of Ref.~\citep{Winkler:2018qyg}.
-From lower to higher DM masses, the kinks correspond to annihilations channels into muons (not seen), pions, kaons, gluons, taus, charm quarks and bottom quarks opening up.
-Also, at $m_{\theta}\simeq60$ GeV the Higgs boson resonance is clearly visible.